DawoodNaveed/batteryChain/README.md

 cd battery-chain-web

+touch .env
-Add and Update required parameters in /.env from Jenkins Job
+copy parameters from .env.copy into .env and update values You can get values from Jenkins Job

 cd deploy